Nampo North Korea Travel Guide

 Application Process: Visas are not applied for straight by individual travelers.
 A state-approved tour operator facilitates the entire application.
 You book an all-inclusive tour, and the operator submits your visa application to the DPRK embassy or consulate.

 Visa Fees: Vary by nationality and processing urgency.
-These fees are usually paid to your tour operator as part of the general package.
+These fees are usually paid to your tour provider as part of the overall package.

 Immigration: Upon arrival at Pyongyang Sunan International Airport (FNJ), thorough immigration and customs checks occur.
 Officials inspect electronic devices.
 Tourists hand over passports to guides immediately after clearing immigration; guides retain passports for the trip duration.